 Strengthen law enforcement and criminal justice responses to violence against migrants or their families, including through the use of firewalls, to ensure the investigation and prosecution of excessive use of force (including lethal force), any act of violence or violation of the human rights of migrants, regardless of the status or situation of the migrant or whether the alleged perpetrator was acting in a public or private capacity.
 Take measures to encourage migrants to report crimes committed against them and ensure clear and binding firewalls between law enforcement and criminal justice actors and immigration enforcement authorities to ensure migrants are able to report crimes against them, participate in criminal justice proceedings and access related assistance and support, and are not deterred from doing so due to fears of arrest, detention and expulsion on the basis of their migration status.

 Principle 8:

-Uphold the right of migrants to liberty and prohibition of arbitrary detention through making targeted efforts to end immigration detention of migrants.
-Never detain children on account of their migration status or that of their parents.
+Uphold the right of migrants to liberty and prohibition of arbitrary detention through making targeted efforts to ensure that migrants are not held in immigration detention for any longer than is reasonably necessary.